-Target Method Results in 2020 Products are safe for users and meet quality The manufacturers of Kesko's own-brand food products have international certifications that assure product safety.
-517 (605) suppliers have an audit certificate promises The Quality and Product Development unit monitors the safety and quality of own brand products and own imports in the grocery trade.
+Method Results in 2020 The manufacturers of Kesko's own-brand food products have international certifications that assure product safety.
+517 (605) suppliers have an audit certificate The Quality and Product Development unit monitors the safety and quality of own brand products and own imports in the grocery trade.
 Product samples analysed by the unit's laboratory and test kitchen 6,440 (7,405) If a fault is detected in the quality of a product on the market, a recall is made.
-167 (164) product recalls, of which 43 (46) K Group's own brand products; 6 (2) public recalls of own brand products (cases where a fault in the product could endanger consumer health)
+167 (164) product recalls, of which 43 (46) K Group's own brand products; 6 (2) public recalls of own brand products (cases where a fault in The manufacturers of Kesko's own-brand food products have international certifications that assure product safety.
+The Quality and Product Development unit monitors the safety and quality of own brand products and own imports in the grocery trade.
+If a fault is detected in the quality of a product on the market, a